ASIA

 And yes, we would also bring to Animal Kingdom the cult classic, fan favorite HEIMLICH’S CHEW CHEW TRAIN – famously a “so bad it’s good” train ride where guests load into the very hungry German caterpillar’s body segments to “chew” through giant watermelon rinds, animal crackers, oranges, and candy corn – all with scents!

-For those of us lucky enough to have visited Tokyo DisneySea, the interior of the ant hill would – like Triton’s Kingdom – be a spectacular, cavernous, colorful complex inviting us into the glowing, darkened interior of the ant kingdom.
+For those of us lucky enough to have visited Tokyo DisneySea, the interior of the ant hill would be – like Triton’s Kingdom – a spectacular, cavernous, colorful complex inviting us into the glowing, darkened interior of the ant kingdom.
 Among giant bioluminescent mushrooms, sandslides, and root systems, we’d find three family-sized flat rides:

 A whole section of this complex would also be THE ANT HILL – a totally explorable, soft-floored play zone to climb, jump, crawl, slide, and more (with a Larvae Lounge just for kids under four), as well as an ANT ARMORY retail space and COLONY KITCHEN quick service restaurant (serving – of course, a delectable pu pu platter).
 And like Mermaid Lagoon, the space would also include a theater space.
 For the sake of familiarity, I put IT’S TOUGH TO BE A BUG there, but I think there’s capacity to imagine a show that’s bigger and grander!
 Maybe a “Circus Insectus” of stylized acrobats and songs about the role of bugs in our world.